scverse/governance/in_progress/roles.md

 ## Core team

 The core team are community members that have demonstrated continued commitment to the project through ongoing contributions.
-They have shown they can be trusted to maintain the scverse with care.
+They have shown they can be trusted to maintain scverse with care.
 Team members appear as organization members on the scverse [GitHub organization](https://github.com/orgs/scverse/people) and are on our [@scverse/core](https://github.com/orgs/scverse/teams/core) GitHub team (**TODO**).

 There are sub-roles within the core team depending on the kinds covering different kinds of contributions and responsibilities.